-Luckily, Barrett had just published a book on a related topic, How Emotions Are Made: The Secret Life of the Brain.
+In 2017, Barrett’s book, How Emotions Are Made: The Secret Life of the Brain was published.
+Her most recent book, 7 ½ Lessons About the Brain, was published in 2020.
 Understanding how the brain and body create emotions and other mental events can help assuage anxiety, depression, and other consequences of stress during an episode of online abuse.
 This quest for knowledge, combined with a series of other steps meant to shore up the body’s defenses against mental and physical illness, can help you face harassment with new resolve.

 1. Understand what’s happening to your body.